Justin Smith (poker player): Tournament poker

 Smith's first major tournament success came during the 2007 Full Tilt Online Poker Series, where he tied for 1st in the $1.5 Million Guarantee, good for $175,326.
-As of year end 2011 he has amassed just over two million dollars in tournament winnings, including 5 cashes in the 2009 World Series of Poker (WSOP), and a 3rd place finish at the 2009 WPT Bellagio Cup V Championship.
+As of year end 2011 he has amassed just over two million dollars in tournament winnings, including 5 cashes in the 2009 World Series of Poker (WSOP), and a 3rd place finish at the 2009 WPT Bellagio Cup V Championship for $464,870.
 Justin accomplished a remarkable feat by final tabling the 2010 WPT Bellagio Cup VI with a 2nd place finish for $594,755 after busting out Phil Ivey in 3rd place.
 He followed that up shortly after in 2010 with a WPT High Roller Title win in London for a £141,000 score.
 In 2011 he had a 4th place finish at the 2011 Doyle Brunson Five Diamond World Poker Classic $100,000 buy-in Super High Roller Event worth $289,440.
 At the 2012 World Series of Poker, he played in the much hyped $1 Million Buy-in "One Drop Foundation" Tournament featuring 48 of the top pros competing against some of the wealthiest men in the world.
 1st place in the tournament would also receive over $18,000,000.
 Justin was unsuccessful as the first person knocked out of the tournament with a straight against a flush facing a French businessman.
 Smith appeared on the cover of Bluff Magazine's 2010 October issue as well as the cover of the January 2011 issue of WPT Magazine.

+As of 2019, Smith has live tournament winnings exceeding $2,200,000.

 Cash games

 Though Smith has experienced worldwide success in numerous tournaments, the majority of his time is spent playing cash games.
 Since starting with online $.01/$.02 Limit Texas Hold'Em in early 2005, he has advanced to a variety of games at the highest levels both live and online.
-These include games like Omaha, Lowball, Seven Card Stud, and Texas Hold'Em at levels up to $4,000/$8,000 limit as well as reports of playing as high as $2,000/$4,000/$8,000 blind Pot Limit Omaha during rumored high-stakes marathon games running at the Bellagio, Rio, and Aria casino hotels in Las Vegas, Nevada during consecutive summers.
+These include games like Omaha, Lowball, Seven Card Stud, and Texas Hold'Em at levels up to $4,000/$8,000 limit as well as reports of playing as high as $2,000/$4,000/$8,000 blind Pot Limit Omaha during rumored high-stakes marathon games running at the Bellagio, Rio, and Aria casino hotels in Las Vegas, Nevada, during consecutive summers.
 He was also a red named pro on Full Tilt Poker and a frequent player at the "Big Game" in Bobby's Room, a cardroom named after Bobby Baldwin, at the Bellagio Casino in Las Vegas.
 Justin has also been seen on multiple high-stakes cash game TV shows, such as the Million Dollar Cash Game, filmed in London and Australia, as well as Poker After Dark on NBC.